-- being available on the basis of community plans.
-The funding should be for a fixed period of 3 or 4 years.
-The decisions for funding should be made by an independent board. - 1.17 The TACFIG view was not supported by any of the other local authority groups.
-It was, however, a very powerful message and was probably responsible for TACFIG being taken seriously by both DETR officers and politicians. - 1.18 There is now reason to believe that Government ministers may be moving away from the plan proposals, particularly for District councils.
-This is because there would be logistical difficulties in evaluating over 200 individual plans. - 1.19 TACFIG has, therefore, taken a slightly different stance in that it welcomes the fact that authorities now have to make community plans.
+- 3.8.2.
+The TACFIG view was not supported by any of the other local authority groups.
+It was, however, a very powerful message and was probably responsible for TACFIG being taken seriously by both DETR officers and politicians. - 3.8.3.
+There is now reason to believe that Government ministers may be moving away from the plan proposals, particularly for District councils.
+This is because there would be logistical difficulties in evaluating over 200 individual plans. - 3.8.4.
+TACFIG has, therefore, taken a slightly different stance in that it welcomes the fact that authorities now have to make community plans.
 If there is no independent assessment of plans, then there should be no element of plan based funding.
-The Government should, therefore, concentrate on providing additional funding through PSA's. - 1.20 The Council's response could now easily reflect that of TACFIG.
+The Government should, therefore, concentrate on providing additional funding through PSA's. - 3.8.5.
+The Council's response could now easily reflect that of TACFIG.

-2 CAPITAL INVESTMENT AND BORROWING
+4 CAPITAL INVESTMENT AND BORROWING

-- 2.1 The Government is considering moving away from the current capital control system which is based on setting the scope and limits for financial capital expenditure by issuing borrowing approvals and providing support for the revenue effects of borrowing through the SSA system.
+- 4.1.
+The Government is considering moving away from the current capital control system which is based on setting the scope and limits for financial capital expenditure by issuing borrowing approvals and providing support for the revenue effects of borrowing through the SSA system.
 The proposed prudential system would have three key elements:- - There would be a limit set on the rate of increase of individual authorities' debts.
-This may only be a temporary control to avoid any initial surge in aggregate spending as local government adjusts to the new system. - There would be a core set of prudential indicators for which local authorities would set their own ratios within a centrally agreed framework, eq., debt to total net revenue expenditure. - The regime would be backed up by the fundamental principle of a balanced budget requirement.
-This is already enshrined in legislation and accounting codes of practice. - 2.2 The new single capital pot would end as an allocation mechanism, although the underlying approach would continue including the need to produce capital strategies and asset management plans.
+This may only be a temporary control to avoid any initial surge in aggregate spending as local government adjusts to the new system. - There would be a core set of prudential indicators for which local authorities would set their own ratios within a centrally agreed framework, eg., debt to total net revenue expenditure. - The regime would be backed up by the fundamental principle of a balanced budget requirement.
+This is already enshrined in legislation and accounting codes of practice. - 4.2.
+The new single capital pot would end as an allocation mechanism, although the underlying approach would continue including the need to produce capital strategies and asset management plans.
 The Government also emphasises the continuing importance of partnership and private finance in the new system.
 The Government intends to reserve the power to bring back borrowing limits for poor performing authorities.
 The Government recognises that, because revenue support may change over time, authorities do not know for certain what the total value of the government's contribution to a particular capital project or programme will be.
 To address this concern, the Government is considering replacing revenue grant funding with upfront capital grants.

-2.3 It is suggested we welcome the move away from the restrictive regime under which we currently operate.
+4.3.
+It is suggested we welcome the move away from the restrictive regime under which we currently operate.
 We will need to see how the Government intends to judge and allocate funds for up-front capital grants.
 Concerns need to be expressed with regard to the concept of the transitional arrangement to limit additional borrowing to a percentage of existing debt.
 This could work very much against small shire districts as capital expenditure requirements do not flow evenly.
 There are normally quite large fluctuations and too restrictive a regime would mirror the existing situation where small districts can find it almost impossible to maintain existing assets.

-3 TAXES AND CHARGES
+5 TAXES AND CHARGES

+5.1.
 Council Tax